Tsat Sing Kong

 Tsat Sing Kong (七星崗) is a village in Pat Heung, Yuen Long District, Hong Kong.

 Administration

 Tsat Sing Kong is a recognized village under the New Territories Small House Policy.

+Features

+In October 2022, construction commenced in the village on a Transitional housing project (temporary housing for the homeless set up to transition residents into permanent, affordable housing) to build about 909 units for approximately 2,082 residents.